📅 Last updated: July 11, 2026 — We review and update our recommendations regularly.

 - Outdoor garbage can / curbside bin: deep-clean every 4–6 weeks, more often in hot weather

-- Recycling bin: rinse residue monthly — sticky spills attract pests just like trash does
+- recycling bin: rinse residue monthly — sticky spills attract pests just like trash does

 Deep-Cleaning an Outdoor or Kitchen Trash Can: Step by Step